denissb/denissb.github.io/posts/blog-update-using-lume.md

 ## Why Deno and Lume

-The choice of using Deno over Node.JS for something simple and light weight was obvious to me.
-Since in scope of my personal website I do not have any strong requirements in terms of runtime maturity or having a vibrant (sometimes too vibrant) echosystem of packages such as the one provided by npm.
-Additionally Deno is super simple to set up and keep up todate.
+The choice of using Deno over Node.JS for something simple and light weight was obvious to me since in scope of my personal website I do not have any strong requirements in terms of runtime maturity or having a vibrant (sometimes too vibrant) echosystem of packages such as the one provided by npm.
+Additionally Deno is super simple to set up and keep up to date.

 Sets go over some key advantages of [Deno](https://deno.land/):